HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 ### Forced colors mode

 Forced colors mode is an accessibility feature intended to increase the readability of text through color contrast.
 In forced colors mode, the user's operating system takes over control of most color-related styles.
 Common patterns such as background images are completely disabled, so text-to-background contrast is more predictable.
 Its best-known implementation is the High contrast mode in Windows, renamed <a hreflang="en" href="https://support.microsoft.com/en-us/topic/fedc744c-90ac-69df-aed5-c8a90125e696">Contrast Themes</a> in Windows 11.
-Those themes provide alternative low and high contrast color palettes, as well as the ability to customize any of the available <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/system_color_keywords">system colors</a>.
+Those themes provide alternative low and high contrast color palettes, as well as the ability to customize any of the available [system colors](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/system_color_keywords).

 {{ figure_markup(
   image="forced-colors-mode.png",